aeternity/aeternity/docs/hyperchains.md

 If the output is `Node is not running!` check node logs for errors to debug it further.

-### Usage
+### 7. Begin Operations

-Once your Hyperchain node is running, and there is some block production, one can start transacting on the Hyperchain.
+After your Hyperchain node is running and producing blocks, you can begin interacting with the chain.
+The recommended next steps are:
-Connecting other tools to the chain should be proper next step, like explorer (Aescan), a favorite wallet like Superhero or Base app.

-For example import some of the economy accounts to an wallet i.e. the treasury by using it's mnemonic in the `hc_test/economy-unencrypted.yaml` to an wallet i.e. Superhero Wallet.
-Then add a custom network with your node address (i.e. localhost) and it's HTTP API port (3013 by default) with the proper network ID witch is `hc_test` in this example.
+1. Connect supporting tools to your chain:
+   - Block explorer (e.g., Aescan)
+   - Wallet interface (e.g., Superhero Wallet or Base app)

+2. Import your test accounts:
+   - Access the account mnemonics from `hc_test/economy-unencrypted.yaml`
+   - Import these into your preferred wallet (e.g., Superhero Wallet)
+   - Configure your wallet's network settings:
+     - Node address (e.g., localhost)
+     - HTTP API port (default: 3013)
+     - Network ID (`hc_test` in this example)

+You can now begin testing transactions and interactions with your Hyperchain deployment.

 Happy Hyperchaining :)

 ## Configuration Explained

-An Aeternity Hyperchain node is a standard Aeternity release configured to run a Hyperchain-configured consensus algorithm.
+An Aeternity Hyperchain node is built on a standard Aeternity release with specific consensus configuration.
+After completing the installation and basic configuration, you'll need to add the following Hyperchain-specific configurations to your aeternity.yaml or .json file.
 Please follow the [installation instructions](installation.md) and do [basic configuration](configuration.md).
-Then adopt and add the additional configuration below to your `aternity.yaml` or (`.json` if that is your fancy).
+Then adopt and add the additional configuration below to your `aternity.yaml` or (`.json`).

 ### Parent chain
 <!--
-The recommended setup is to run your parent node locally, in the example below we have a `testnet` node running on port `6013` (as defined in `parent_chain.polling.nodes`).
-Again, refer to the [core configuration documentation](configuration.md) above how to install and configure a regular Aeternity node on `testnet`. -->
+Running your parent node locally is recommended for optimal control and performance.
+In this example configuration, we use a testnet node running on port 6013.
+For detailed instructions on setting up and configuring a regular Aeternity node on testnet, refer to the core configuration documentation. -->

-First parent chain connector: (`AE2AE`) and network ID (`ae_uat`) must be set.
-Then a parent chain node address is configured.
-The port used should be the parent not external HTTP API port (see the above).
-A fetch interval should be picked short enough to cover all state changes of the parent.
+To configure your parent chain connection, you'll need to specify several key parameters.
+Start by setting the chain connector to AE2AE and network ID to ae_uat.
+Next, configure your parent chain node address using the parent node's HTTP API port, not the external port.
+When setting the fetch interval, ensure it's frequent enough to capture all state changes on the parent chain.
-In addition a block height of the parent chain should be picked sometime in the future.
-That's the parent height at witch the child chain will actually start (i.e. producing blocks, pinning, etc.):
+Finally, specify a future block height on the parent chain as your starting point.
+This height determines when your child chain will begin its operations, including block production and pinning.
+This configuration creates a deliberate delay, allowing for proper initialization and synchronization:

 ```yaml
 parent_chain: